kin29/dj-kin29/README.md

 ## What dj-kin29?

-Afre artist names enter, it can create automatically Spotify playlist.(You can choice private playlist/public playlist)
+Afre artist names enter, dj-kin29 create automatically Spotify playlist.(You can choice private playlist/public playlist)

 To use app, You must allow authorization to Spotify.